Impranjal1/Project-Backened/Real-TIme-Whiteboard-project/RENDER_DEPLOYMENT.md

 ## Overview

 This document provides instructions for deploying the Real-Time Whiteboard application to Render.
-We've included multiple configuration options to address the specific error related to missing package.json in the Render build environment.
+We've included multiple configuration options to address the specific error related to missing package.json in the Render build environment (`npm error enoent Could not read package.json: Error: ENOENT: no such file or directory, open '/opt/render/project/src/package.json'`).

 ## Prerequisites